microsoft/azure-spring-apps-training/06-build-a-reactive-spring-boot-microservice-using-cosmosdb/README.md

 Azure Spring Apps can automatically connect the Cosmos DB database we created to our microservice.

-- Go to "Apps" in your Azure Spring Apps instance.
+- Go to `Apps` in your Azure Spring Apps instance.
 - Select the `city-service` application
 - Go to `Service Connector`
 - Click on `+ Create`
 - Choose `Cosmos DB` as the Service type
-- Give your Connection a name, for example `cosmos_city`
+- Give your Connection a name, for example "cosmos_city"
 - Select the `NoSQL` API type
 - Select the Cosmos DB account and Database we created in the initial 00 setup step
 - Verify that the Client type is `SpringBoot`